angushardier/Materia/README.md

 ## ⚠️ Disclaimer

-- This app is generated with GPT-5.4 in Codex.
+- This app is a cognitive automation product.
+Involved models include: GPT-5.4 in Codex.
 - We urge the avoidance of using this app.
 We are not responsible for any result.
 We do not promise anything.

 ## What It Does